breachintelligence/ansible-cuckoo/README.md

 The playbook is tested on **Ubuntu 14.04 x64**.  **CentOS 7 w/ SELinux Enforcing** support coming soon.

-Uses Ansible playbook structure with three distinct roles:
+Currently uses Ansible playbook structure with two distinct roles:

 -	**Cuckoo**: This role downloads cuckoo version 2.0-rc1 from official github repository and installs required dependencies.
 -	**Virtualbox**: This role adds the official virtualbox ppa repository for Ubuntu and installs virtualbox.

+Additional roles being developed:

+-	**KVM**: This role installs and configures KVM.
--	**Web**: This role configures  nginx  web server and gunicorn  in order to serve the cuckoo web application.
+-	**Postgres**: This role installs and configures PostgreSQL.
+-	**Cuckoo-VPN**: This role configures Cuckoo's Per-Analysis Network Routing.

 To install cuckoo on a local Ubuntu 14.04 LTS virtual machine clone this repo and issue the following commands: